 "Pre-Romanesque" is a confusing architectural term.
 The style didn't appear until centuries after the Romans, so it's not exactly pre-Roman at all.
 Instead, the term refers to buildings which pre-date the Romanesque architecture of medieval times, named so because of its rounded Roman arches.

 The capital of Asturias is one of the most beautiful cities in Spain, and a walk through its streets reveals Oviedo's 1000-year history, as much as the vibrant, contemporary place it is today.
-The ancient Pre-Romanesque churches and Baroque palaces are stunning, but we had just as much pleasure photographing the more modern buildings.

 In the bird's eye view of Oviedo acheivable from the top of Mount Naranco, one building sticks out more than any other.
 Massive and gleaming white, with an otherworldly design, the Palacio de Congresos is unmistakable.